-A semi truck crash that is the result of a fatigued trucker is one that could have easily been prevented.
-The problem is that many trucking companies promise customers that they can meet deadlines that don’t leave room for unforeseen circumstances and push their truckers to drive for too many consecutive hours, which can be considered one of the causes of truck accidents.
-When truckers don’t have ample time to rest and can’t take a break when they feel the need, there is a chance that the trucker will become so tired that he or she dozes off at the wheel.
-This puts other motorists in grave danger as the commercial truck can start veering into other lanes.
+A semi-truck crash resulting from trucker fatigue could have easily been prevented.
+The problem is that many trucking companies promise customers that they can meet deadlines that don’t leave room for unforeseen circumstances and push their truckers to drive for too many consecutive hours, which is one of the most common causes of truck accidents.
+When truckers don’t have ample time to rest and can’t take a break when they feel the need, there is a chance that the tired truck driver dozes off at the wheel.
+Trucker fatigue puts other motorists in grave danger as the commercial truck can start veering into other lanes.
 If you’ve been involved in a trucking accident, whether from drowsy driving, not being seen in a blind spot, or negligence, our truck accident attorneys can provide a free case evaluation.

-The Hours of Service regulations put forth by the Federal Motor Carrier Safety Administration, or FMCSA, dictate how long truckers can drive before they have to take a rest break.
-These regulations are divided up for drivers who carry cargo and drivers who carry passengers.
+The Hours of Service regulations by the Federal Motor Carrier Safety Administration, or FMCSA, dictate how long truckers can drive or be on duty before taking a rest break.
+These on-duty regulations are divided up for drivers who carry cargo and drivers who carry passengers.
 Truckers who haul cargo can drive up to 11 hours per shift.
 Truckers who are driving passenger vehicles are limited to 10 hours per shift.
-The Federal Motor Carrier Safety Administration requires logbooks that show what the commercial truck driver has done in terms of hauling, rest breakers, how many consecutive hours, total number of hours, and more.
+The Federal Motor Carrier Safety Administration requires logbooks that show what the commercial truck driver has done in terms of hauling, rest breaks, how many consecutive hours, the total number of hours, and more.
 These federal regulations prevent impairments from insufficient sleep, car accidents, large truck crashes, and, ultimately, fatalities from vehicle accidents.

 If the trucker has other duties, there is a limit to how long each shift can be.
 However, the number of hours they can drive remains the same.
 There are also limits to how much truckers can drive on a rolling seven or eight-day period.
 Driver fatigue has been suggested to be one of the leading causes of truck accident cases by the NHTSA.

-Lack of hours of sleep (or HOS) isn’t the only thing that can lead to trucker fatigue.
-Other factors, including medical conditions, highway hypnosis during a long haul, and working at a different time of day than when they would normally sleep can all lead to fatigue and drowsy driving while in a large truck which can lead to serious injuries.
+Lack of hours of sleep (or HOS) isn’t the only thing that can lead to truck driver accidents due to fatigue.
+Other factors for trucker fatigue would include medical conditions, highway hypnosis during a long haul, and working at a different time of day than when they would normally sleep can all lead to fatigue and drowsy driving while in a large truck which can lead to serious injuries.
 Truckers who have a hot and stuffy cab in the truck, those who are driving on familiar roads, and those who are under any type of stress might also feel fatigued when they drive, causing drowsiness and can be a contributing factor to a trucking accident.

-Not stopping for rest breaks, driving to many consecutive hours, sleep deprivation from too many hours or even something like sleep apnea causing a dip in the hours of sleep (HOS) can all lead to sleepiness that ends up in a serious accident resulting in serious injuries to the trucker themselves or other motorists.
-Rest breaks are incredibly important for those running heavy equipment, and is all the more relevant to those driving commercial vehicles and large trucks.
+Not stopping for rest breaks, driving for too many consecutive hours, sleep deprivation from too many hours, or even something like sleep apnea causing a dip in the hours of sleep (HOS) can all lead to the sleepiness that ends up in a serious accidents resulting in serious injuries to the trucker themselves or other motorists.
+Rest breaks, or off-duty times, are incredibly important for those running heavy equipment and are all the more relevant to those driving commercial vehicles and large trucks.

-No matter what the cause of the fatigue, the effects of a truck crash can devastate innocent lives.
+No matter what the cause of the fatigue is, the effects of a truck crash can devastate innocent lives.
 Trucker fatigue is often preventable, which only adds to the tragedy of truck driver accidents due to fatigue.

-For innocent motorists who are struck by a fatigued trucker, the nightmare is just starting.
-The serious injuries that can be sustained during an auto accident involving a commercial truck and regular motor vehicle can have far reaching effects, with piles of medical bills, hour on the phone with insurance companies and the potential loss of wages; all of this while you try to recover from your severe injuries.
+The nightmare is just starting for innocent motorists who are struck by a fatigued trucker.
+The serious injuries that can be sustained during an auto accident involving a commercial truck and regular motor vehicle can have far-reaching effects, with piles of medical bills, hours on the phone with insurance companies, and the potential loss of wages; all of this while you try to recover from your severe injuries.

-If you or a loved one has sustained serious injuries please contact our law firm today and schedule a free consultation with a truck accident attorney.
-Our Kansas City based law firm strives for a strong attorney-client relationship, while we research your case, accident reports, finding the contributing factors and unleashing our truck accident lawyers on the insurance companies and fight for you and your loved ones for compensation for medical bills, lost wages and more.
+If you or a loved one has sustained serious injuries, please contact our law firm today and schedule a free consultation with a truck accident attorney.
+Our Kansas City-based law firm strives for a strong attorney-client relationship.
+At the same time, we research your case and accident reports, find the contributing factors, unleash our truck accident lawyers on the insurance companies, and fight for you and your loved ones for compensation for medical bills, lost wages, and more.